List of banned video games by country: India

 On 22 October 2008, Microsoft announced that Fallout 3 would not be released in India for the Xbox 360 platform.
 Religious and cultural sentiments were cited as the reason.
 Although the specific reason was not revealed, it is possible that it is because the game contains two-headed mutated cows called Brahmin, which was considered sensitive to religious beliefs.
 Brahmin is the name of a social class of Hindu priests and religious scholars.
 The spelling of Brahmin is also similar to Brahman which connotes the highest universal principle, the Ultimate Reality of the universe in Hinduism.

 Following concerns that the violence depicted in PUBG Mobile would affect youth detrimentally, the game was first banned in the cities of Ahmedabad, Surat, Vadodara, Bhavnagar and Rajkot of Gujarat, as well as in the entire region of Jammu and Kashmir.
 Under the initial terms, players could be prosecuted for playing the game.
 The game was later banned nationwide due to mishandling of data on 2 September 2020, along with Rules of Survival, Mobile Legends: Bang Bang and Clash of Kings as a part of the Indian government's ban on 59 Chinese-owned apps following the border skirmishes between the two countries.
 Later, an India-exclusive version of PUBG Mobile that complied with data rules, Battlegrounds Mobile India was released by Krafton.

+Free Fire was banned in India following government action against apps linked to Chinese companies, citing national security and data privacy concerns.
+The game was removed from app stores as part of broader restrictions affecting multiple digital services associated with China.

 Indonesia

-Mortal Kombat 11 is banned in Indonesia because of excess violence and gore as well as depiction of communist symbolism which is strictly banned in the country.
-The game had featured bloody battles.
+Mortal Kombat 11 is banned in Indonesia because of excess violence and gore as well as depiction of communist symbolism, which is strictly banned in the country.

 Iran

 1979 Revolution: Black Friday focuses on the Iranian Revolution of 1979 and was banned for presenting "false and distorted information" regarding the revolution, and for being anti-Iranian.

-ARMA 3 is banned due to the game's portrayal of a fictional faction, which includes Iran and is an enemy of NATO.
+ARMA 3 was banned due to the game's portrayal of a fictional faction, which includes Iran and is an enemy of NATO.

-Battlefield 3 is banned because it presented a fictional U.S. invasion on Iran.
+Battlefield 3 was banned because it presented a fictional U.S. invasion on Iran.
 Even before the ban, many retail stores were removing copies of the game from their shelves.

-Clash of Clans is banned because it encourages violence, tribal war and is extensively addictive, as the government states.
+Clash of Clans was banned because it encourages violence, tribal war and is extensively addictive, as the government states.

 Call of Duty: Mobiles services were cancelled by developer Activision for unspecified reasons, but thought to involve United States sanctions against Iran.

-Pokémon Go is banned due to security reasons.
+Pokémon Go was banned due to security reasons.

-Valkyrie Drive: Bhikkhuni is banned for excessively glorifying homosexuality and immoral values via eroge style animation.
-However, the ban does not extend to digital distributions.
+Minecraft became unavailable in Iran due to Microsoft’s compliance with U.S. sanctions and international legal requirements affecting software and online services.